solid0x/copybybit/README.md

 2. Obtain an API key from Bybit and add it to the dashboard.

 ### Usage
 Navigate to the dashboard to monitor master traders' positions and control your active positions.

-#### Disclaimer
+##
-This is not a guaranteed profit button.
-Consider potential risks and losses associated with trading.
+<sup>**Disclaimer**: this is not a guaranteed profit button.
+Consider potential risks and losses associated with trading.</sup>